ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 ---

-## Part 6 — History, redirection, and pipes
+## Part 6 - History, redirection, and pipes

-### Q19 — What does the | symbol do here?
+## Q19 - What does the | symbol do here?

 Command:
 ```
 $ history | tail -n 20
 ```

-**Answer:** Pipes the output of one command straight into the next one as input, so you can chain stuff together instead of it just printing to the screen.
+**Answer:** It feeds the output of one command into the next as input, so commands can be chained instead of everything just printing to the screen.

-### Q20 — What is the difference between > and >>?
+## Q20 - What is the difference between > and >>?

 Command:
 ```